jenny-chen/jenny-chen.github.io/src/essays/2021-04-04-making-japan.md

       ...
 ```

 With the data retrieved from the query, I can then sort the images by their location into an object (the image names are all prefixed with the location where they were taken).
+Though this worked well for me this time, it was only because I had documented closely where I visited that Summer.
+In the case that I wasn't so meticulous, I would've needed to perhaps look at metadata and see where all the pictures were taken.
+This would be something good to look into for the future so as to reduce the amount of manual work needed in organizing.

 ```jsx
 var photos = {}